LukeShortCloud/rootpages/markdown/clustering.md

 The IP Virtual Server (IPVS) service utilizes the Linux kernel directly for load balancing.
 It is designed to be a simple load balancer for internal/private networks.
 [1]

-The only prequiste for IPVS is that it requires the Linux system to be configured as a router (masquerading).
+The only prerequisite for IPVS is that it requires the Linux system to be configured as a router (masquerading).
 This is an example of using the internal network 10.0.0.0/24 on the interface eth1 and forward requests to/from the public interface eth0.

 ```
 # iptables -F